Deep Frequency Filtering for Domain Generalization

-In \cite{chi2020fast}, for intermediate features, a 1$\times$1 convolution in the frequency domain after FFT is adopted to learn global representations.
-However, such representations capture global characteristics while losing local ones, thus have been demonstrated complementary with the features learned in the original latent space.
+In \cite{chi2020fast}, for intermediate features, a 1$\times$1 convolution in the frequency domain after FFT to learn global representations.
+However, such global representations capture global characteristics while losing local ones, thus have been demonstrated complementary with the features learned in the original latent space.
 To address this, a two-branch architecture is proposed in \cite{chi2020fast} to fuse these two kinds of features.
 This problem also exists in our work but is not our focus.
-Thereby, we adopt our proposed frequency filtering operation in the spectral transformer branch of the two-branch architecture proposed in \cite{chi2020fast} for our effectiveness evaluation.
-Besides, in \cite{rao2021global}, a learnable filter layer is adopted to self-attention (\ieno, transformer) to mix tokens at different spatial locations, which may seems similar with ours at its first glance but actually not.
+Thereby, we adopt our proposed frequency filtering operation in the spectral transform branch of the two-branch architecture proposed in \cite{chi2020fast} for effectiveness evaluation.
+Besides, in \cite{rao2021global}, a learnable filter layer is adopted to self-attention (\ieno, transformer) to mix tokens representing different spatial locations, which may seem similar with ours at its first glance but is actually not.
 The learnable filter in \cite{rao2021global} is implemented by network parameters while that of ours is the network output thus instance-adaptive.
 We theoretically analyze and experimentally compare them in the following sections.
-Besides, with a different purposes from token mixing, we are devoted to improve the generalization capability of DNNs.
+Besides, with a different purpose from token mixing, we are devoted to improve the generalization ability of DNNs.